 Q1: How do I know if my ski helmet is too tight?

 If your ski helmet is too tight, it will cause discomfort or pressure points on your forehead, temples, or head.
 A properly fitted helmet should feel snug but not cause pain or discomfort.
-If you experience pressure, it may be a sign that the helmet is too tight, and you should try a different size.
+If you experience pressure, it may be a sign that the helmet is too tight; in this case, you should try a different size.

 Q2: Can I wear a beanie under my ski helmet?